Using Cellular Modems with Atmosphere

 This guide demonstrates how to use a cellular modem to send data to Atmosphere.
 This includes connecting a cellular modem to the project’s hardware, creating an Atmosphere project, using the cellular network to send device data to the cloud, and then viewing the data in Atmosphere.

-This guide involves building a simple project that reads temperature data, prints the data onto a debug console, and also sends the data to Atmosphere via the cellular network using the Digi XBee Cellular LTE Cat 1 modem.
+This guide involves building a simple project that reads temperature data, prints the data onto a debug console, and also sends the data to Atmosphere via the cellular network using the Digi XBee3 Cellular LTE Cat 1 modem.

 Prerequisite: You should already have an Atmosphere account.

-If you'd like to see the complete demo before attempting this guide, it's available in Studio's Demo Projects section as the TE Weather Shield Cellular Demo.
+If you'd like to see the complete demo before attempting this guide, it's available in Atmosphere IoT Studio's Demo Projects section as the TE Weather Shield Cellular Demo.
 Simply open the project to check it out and get started.

-For the purposes of this guide we used the Arduino Mega as our end device of choice, but any supported device that can manage a high storage of RAM (the XBee LTE CAT 1 element uses a high volume for storing HTTP packets) will work.
+For the purposes of this guide we used the Arduino Mega as our end device of choice, but any supported device that can manage a high storage of RAM (the XBee3 LTE CAT 1 element uses a high volume for storing HTTP packets) will work.
 In addition to the Arduino Mega, this includes the following devices supported in Atmosphere:

 The Arduino Mega doesn’t include any onboard sensors, so we’re pairing it with the TE Connectivity Weather Shield to read sensor data from it.
 However if you’re using another supported device that comes with its own selection of sensors, you could use that instead.

 Setting up the hardware involves connecting pins from the kit’s development board to your end device.
-We’re keeping the XBee modem attached to the board included in the development kit here and the setup below is based on this, but alternatively you can disconnect the modem if you have another intermediary board that can connect to your end device, such as an Arduino wireless shield.
+We’re keeping the XBee3 modem attached to the board included in the development kit here and the setup below is based on this, but alternatively you can disconnect the modem if you have another intermediary board that can connect to your end device, such as an Arduino wireless shield.

 - Gnd: left column, bottom pin (pin 10)